edgecollective/edge-blog/notes/water_biochar.md

 ## Why biochar?

-One common technology for the removal of contaminants form water is the use of [activated carbon as a filter](https://www.awwa.org/portals/0/files/publications/documents/samples/activatedcarbonchap1.pdf).
+One common technology for the removal of contaminants from water is the use of [activated carbon as a filter](https://www.awwa.org/portals/0/files/publications/documents/samples/activatedcarbonchap1.pdf).
 As water passes through such a filter, contaminatns are adsorbed to the carbon in the filter and removed from the water.

 Such carbon filters only have a limited capacity for adbsoprtion, and therefore must be replaced after a certain amount of use.
 Their cost is not trivial; so a household or small community using such filters for their drinking water will incur an ongoing cost.
 Also, traditional methods for producing activated carbon typically rely on sophisticated industrial chemical processes and fossil fuel-based inputs.